w3f/w3f-education/docs/Rust/section2/safe-math.md

 }
 ```

-Typically, if you aren't sure about which operation to use, **checked** operations are the safe bet,
+Typically, if you aren't sure about which operation to use, **checked** operations are a safe bet,
-as it presents two, predictable outcomes that can be handled.
-In reality, checked operations aren't
+as it presents two, predictable outcomes that can be handled accordingly (`Some` and `None`).
+In
-utilized much within the Polkadot codebase, but are still a valid way to ensure safety is a part of
+reality, checked operations aren't utilized much within the Polkadot codebase, but are still a valid
-your runtime's design.
+way to ensure safety is a part of your runtime's design.

 In a real context, the resulting `Option` should be handled accordingly.
 The following function is
 from the